XyWzzZ/starter-hugo-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Hou Yuchu
+title: Hou Yuchu(侯雨初)

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: BALABALA
+role: Student

 # Organizations/Affiliations to show in About widget
 organizations: